pwning/public-writeup/9447ctf2015/pwn140-cards/readme.md

 (`-9223372036854775808`) and `size` is a controlled integer between 1 and 52.
 This swapped value will become one of our cards and will be printed to us in `playGame`.

-Since we control the size, we can set deck to be any small, odd negative nummber.
+Since we control the size, we can make the index any small, odd negative nummber.

 By analyzing the stack, we see that `deck[-1]` is the return address for `shuffle`.
 However, we cannot swap that value until we have a PIE leak.
 Conveniently, if `playGame` has not yet been called, then